Course Introduction

 -

-- CSV Import: Fill out the template downloaded from Eramba and upload it back into the system.
+CSV Import: Fill out the template downloaded from Eramba and upload it back into the system.
 CSV imports are only for adding new users; they cannot be used to update or edit existing accounts.
+Review the CSV documentation to learn how to use this method.

 -